AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-The scope of the project is to investigate the possibilities of using noise correlations and Kalman filtering to improve the performance of a sensor array containing multiple MEMS gyroscope.
-The project is based on the work of Bayard and Ploen whom have showed, trough simulation, that the performance of MEMS gyroscopes can be improved by combining measurements from favorably correlated gyroscopes.
-In addition, the project also investigates the possibility of identifying noise correlations by using Expectation-Maximization.
-The project has been proposed and carried out in collaboration with CDL Scotland, which is developer and provider of subsea inertial navigation sensors and solutions.
-A custom sensor board containing eight medium grade gyroscopes and additional interface hardware has been designed for the project by CDL.
-Based on Allan Variance analysis and classical signal analysis methods, a simple stochastic model for the random bias component in the gyroscope output signal has been developed and implemented in MATLAB.
-The model has been validated through comparative analysis of the Root Allan Variance.
-The Expectation-Maximization algorithm has been implemented in and tested in MATLAB.
-Several methods of improving the performance of a sensor array containing multiple MEMS gyroscope has been investigated.
-Using Kalman filter based estimation strategies and benchmarking against a simple signal averaging filter, the group has shown through simulations that performance improvement, especially in the angle drift estimation, is possible assuming that favorable correlations exist between the noise processes of the gyroscope signals.
-The Kalman filter algorithm is atypically applied to a state space model that is not observable nor detectable, and an interesting analysis of this usage is discussed.
-The implemented Expectation-Maximization algorithm was not able to identify all the relevant noise correlations with sufficient accuracy during simulations.
-The main problem is related to the ratio between the measurement noise and the system noise, as the system noise is two orders of magnitude smaller than the measurement noise.
-As such, the problem of identifying the noise correlations remains open, and the improvement potential of the gyroscope board can not be assessed in a satisfactory manner at the present time.
+This project explores whether the performance of an array of small, chip-based gyroscopes (MEMS gyroscopes) can be improved by exploiting correlations in their noise and by combining measurements with Kalman filtering (a method for fusing noisy data over time).
+The work builds on Bayard and Ploen, who showed in simulations that performance can improve when measurements from favorably correlated gyroscopes are combined.
+The project was proposed and carried out with CDL Scotland, a developer of subsea inertial navigation sensors and solutions.
+CDL designed a custom sensor board with eight medium-grade gyroscopes and interface hardware.
+Using Allan variance (a standard way to characterize sensor noise across time scales) and classical signal analysis, we developed a simple stochastic model of the random bias (angle drift) in the gyroscope output and implemented it in MATLAB.
+The model was validated through comparative analysis of the Root Allan Variance.
+Expectation-Maximization (EM, a statistical algorithm for estimating hidden parameters) was implemented and tested in MATLAB to identify noise correlations.
+Several array-processing methods were investigated: Kalman filter–based estimation strategies were benchmarked against a simple averaging filter.
+Simulations indicate performance gains—especially in angle drift estimation—are possible if favorable correlations exist between the noise processes of the gyroscopes.
+The Kalman filter is applied here in an unusual way to a state-space model that is not observable or detectable (meaning not all states can be reliably inferred from measurements), and this usage is analyzed.
+The implemented EM algorithm could not identify all relevant noise correlations with sufficient accuracy in simulations.
+The main obstacle is the ratio of measurement noise to system noise: the system noise is two orders of magnitude smaller than the measurement noise.
+As a result, identifying the noise correlations remains an open problem, and the improvement potential of the gyroscope board cannot yet be assessed satisfactorily.